0x00000FF/knowledge-vm/README.md

 | 9@     | load value to ac from address                    |
 | A      | print character from ac matches with ASCII code. |
 | B@     | set 16bit integer to address from user input     |

+# How to Program it
+every instructions are 4-digit hex value, such as 1231 (jump to 0x231th address if ac qeuals 0)

+parameter can be skipped if the opcode does not require any parameter.